Augani/memoji/README.md

 # Quantities supported are all ie. All the photos currently supported or 1 which is randomly generated
  quantity = Either 'all' || 1
+# Response is the link of the image if quantity is one whereas it's an array if quantity is all

 # Either male or female
  gender(optional) = Either "m" || "f"